cavri-org/.github/README.md

 # CAVRI

-CAVRI stands for content-addressable verifiable resillent internet.
+CAVRI stands for content-addressable, verifiable, and resilient internet.